danhunsaker/angular-dynamic-forms/README.md

 =====================
 Build Forms in AngularJS From Nothing But JSON

+Uses the MIT License.
+See `LICENSE` file for details.

 Installation
 ------------
 1. Clone the project from either [GitHub][] or [BitBucket][] - whichever you prefer.